Open Source Data Observability Tools: 7 Popular Picks in 2023

 A single open-source data observability tool usually doesn’t have all the features required to enable complete visibility into your data systems.
 Some tools are helpful for log and metric collection, while others specialize in log and event tracing; some are good at visualization, while others are good for efficiently storing event and metrics data.
 You usually have to use a few of these tools in confluence to get that visibility.

 This article will walk you through some of the significant event tracing and collection tools that you can integrate with your data stack.
+Let’s understand each of their capabilities in detail.

 In 2012, SoundCloud built a metrics collection tool, Prometheus, with a built-in time-series database.
 In 2016, SoundCloud handed it over to Cloud Native Computing Foundation for further maintenance.